satylogin/rss-update/README.md

 ```

 ### Usage
+* To fetch new posts in feed: `cargo run`
+* For performing specific subcommand: `cargo run -- subcommand --opts...`

 `cargo run -- help` should return output as shown above. you can get spefic command help by running
 help on subcommand like